Here I try to log shows, music and other things I enjoyed!

 Poke ALL Toads is out!

 I had this one on my wishlist for a while after playing the demo.
 It's a cute little puzzle game where the goal is to poke all the toads in a level and live.
-You are backed up by other cute faeries each with their own skill or abillity.
+You are backed up by other cute faeries each with their own skill or ability.

 I got around to playing Psychopomp!
 I had heard of it before and liked what I saw, but I finally sat down and finished the first base game.

-It's a grimey first person game, not really a puzzler, not a shooter.
+It's a grimy first person game, not really a puzzler, not a shooter.
 You do have an attack in the form of swinging a hammer, but you only need it a few times.
 I am in love with it's strange phrasings and bleak imaging of a darker world.

 I don't have super many thoughts on it while I did enjoy it!
 I'm thinking I wanna get the Gold Edition which has some extra levels and all that.